gsiems/learn/postgresql/popularity.md

 ### Coding VC

-This is interesting in that
-[Coding VC](https://codingvc.com/which-technologies-do-startups-use-an-exploration-of-angellist-data)
-attempts to determine/show the technology stack being used by startups.
+This is interesting in that in an August 2014 article [Coding VC](https://codingvc.com/which-technologies-do-startups-use-an-exploration-of-angellist-data) attempted to determine/show the technology stack being used by startups.

-That open source databases dominate the startup scene is hardly surprising but what is most interesting (to me at least) is the ratio of Okay-to-Good-to-Great startups compared to MySQL and MS SQL Server (not known is how an okay startup is distinguished from a good or great startup).
+That open source databases dominate the startup scene is hardly surprising but what is most interesting (to me at least) is the ratio of Okay-to-Good-to-Great startups for PostgreSQL compared to MySQL and MS SQL Server (not known is how an okay startup was distinguished from a good or great startup).
+What this appears to imply is that good-to-great startups are more likely to use PostgreSQL than MySQL, MS SQL Server, or Oracle (this is ignoring MongoDB and Redis as neither of them are relational databases).

 ![codingvc.com graph](codingvc_2014-08_graph.png)